V3rB0se/Snapcrap/README.md

      using windows operating system.

 Q. Why? <br>
-  <b>A.</b> I was searching for a way to extract the (snaps saved in the chat) without notifying my friends. after spending hours of browsing and searching through the
+  <b>A.</b> seriously? this question? anyway it wasn't because i fell jk lol.
+I was searching for a way to extract the (snaps saved in the chat) without notifying my friends. after spending hours of browsing and searching through the
      internet i found a gist which claims to extract the data from snapchat.
 The gist is created by <a href="https://github.com/programminghoch10">programminghoch10</a>
      it's a shell script. the downside of his script is you have to type a bunch of lines in terminal to get it to work.
-The real reason of this project is to make it easier to extract the data without typing bunch of lines or notifying the bitch*s. so i took his idea after asking him nicely.  and started working on the project. it works over android debugging bridge (adb).
+The real reason of this project is to make it easier to extract the data without typing bunch of lines or notifying the bitch*s. so i took his idea after asking him nicely.  and started working on the project.

 Q. How it works? <br>
   <b>A.</b> it just extract the data stored in the data folder of snapchat to sdcard and change the extension to their respective file format using file headers.